-IRS rules allow forfeited funds to be used by the employer to help offset the expense of administering the plan.
+Forfeited funds are retained and used by the employer as allowed under applicable federal and/or state law.
 Benefit Resource, the administration firm, does not profit from forfeitures.

 What if I terminate employment during the year and still have money left in my account?